TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/FluidViewHelper.rst

 `TYPO3 Core <https://github.com/TYPO3/typo3>`__ and
 the package `Fluid Rendering Engine <https://github.com/TYPO3/Fluid>`__.

+The generated documentation specifically depends on the phpDoc-style inline comments on top of the ViewHelper classes as well as the configured arguments in their php:`initializeArguments()` method.

-Changes in wording or arguments thus need to be made inside the relevant files of these two repositories.
+Context changes need to be made in those two repositories.
 For contributions to the TYPO3 Core, follow the
 :ref:`TYPO3 Contribution Guide - Core Development <t3contribute:recommended-reading>`.